ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 # how to optimize
 - assign an Speaker_id if you want
+- if you want to transcribe .wav-files instead of mp3 change

+song = AudioSegment.from_file(path, "mp3") --> song = AudioSegment.from_wav(path)

-- set other audio framerate in song = song.set_frame_rate(16000)
+- change audio framerate in song = song.set_frame_rate(16000)
-- set silence duration for cut min_silence_len = 500
+- change silence duration for cut min_silence_len = 500
-- set silence value silence_thresh = -36
+- change silence value silence_thresh = -36

-if you want to use other language as russian:
+if you want to use other language then russian:

 change